A Bayesian semiparametric Archimedean copula: Introduction

 A further requirement for \eqref{eq:arqc} to be well defined is that $\varphi$ must be convex \citep[e.g.][]{nelsen:06}.

 There are many properties that characterize Archimedean copulas, for instance, they are symmetric, associative and their diagonal section $C(u,u)$ is always less than $u$ for all $u\in(0,1)$.
 Generators $\varphi(\cdot)$ are usually parametric families defined by a single parameter.
-Most of them are summarised in \citet[][Table 4.1]{nelsen:06}.
+Most of them are summarised in \cite[][Table 4.1]{nelsen:06} and few of them are also included in Table \ref{tab:parcopulas}.

 Association measures induced by Archimedean copulas are a function of the generator.
 For instance, Kendall's tau becomes